 MASSAGE - see massage link here.

 *Cupping therapy of one area of the body is included with follow up acupuncture treatments.
 There is a $40 fee for patients needing multiple areas of the body worked on.
-For patients seeking cupping without acupuncture, please contact our office directly for pricing and scheduling.
+Starting January 1, 2020 cupping will not be included with the price of acupuncture.